 - Wind down.
-Try to incorporate a daily bedtime routine that begins with a warm shower, some relaxing music and a cup of warm milk.
-Camomile and Lavender tea work wonders as well, so long as there’s no caffeine.
+Try to incorporate a daily bedtime routine that begins with a warm shower.
+Some relaxing music and a cup of warm milk can help too.
+Chamomile and Lavender tea work wonder as well, so long as there’s no caffeine.
 A routine like this is sure to calm those nerves and soothe you into slumber.

 Dr Chee wishes for all pregnant to know that after the 20th week of pregnancy, you should not lie flat on your back.
-Reason being, by the fifth month of pregnancy, the uterus would have reached a substantial size and weight.
-The weight of the uterus would then weigh down on the vena cava (main vein that carries blood from your lower body back to the heart).
+The reason is by the fifth month of pregnancy, the uterus would have reached a substantial size and weight.
+The weight of the uterus would then weigh down on the vena cava (the main vein that carries blood from your lower body back to the heart).

 The problem gets more serious if you already have a condition like high blood pressure or diabetes which affects the amount of nutrition your baby is getting.

 The other thing Dr Chee wants you to know is that as the pregnancy progresses, your tummy is growing and this causes your back to arch such that lordosis (excessive inward curvature of the spine) occurs.
 Lordosis causes many women to suffer from backaches and sleeping flat makes lordosis more pronounced.